awsdocs/amazon-efs-user-guide/doc_source/performance.md

 Amazon EFS can provide storage for organizations that have many users that need to access and share common data sets\.
 An administrator can use Amazon EFS to create a file system accessible to people across an organization and establish permissions for users and groups at the file or directory level\.

-### File System Syncing to Amazon EFS<a name="perf-file-sync"></a>

-Amazon EFS File Sync provides efficient, high\-performance parallel data sync that is tolerant to unreliable and high latency networks\.
-Using this data sync, you can easily and efficiently sync files from an existing file system into Amazon EFS\.
-For more information, see [Amazon EFS File Sync](get-started-file-sync.md)\.

 ## Performance Modes<a name="performancemodes"></a>

 To support a wide variety of cloud storage workloads, Amazon EFS offers two performance modes\.
 You select a file system's performance mode when you create it\.